 On top of all this, cloud-based phone systems offer unprecedented levels of software integrations and analytics, allowing you to maximize communications across your phone system.
 This also makes it easier to discover actionable insights into the customer journey and customer behavior, as well as making it simpler for sales and support to engage with customers.

-Here we feature the best business phone systems, both for the modern office as well as for remote workers.
+Here we feature the best business phone systems, both for the modern office as well as for remote working.

 Ooma Office is an internet-based business phone service which aims to deliver a big business phone experience to small businesses.